piizei/terraform-aks/README.md

-# caf-testing
+# terraform-aks

-This repository is about experimenting with Azure Cloud Adoption Framework (CAF) Terraform modules https://github.com/Azure/caf-terraform-landingzones
+This repository is about experimenting with terraforming AKS (Azure Kubernetes Service)